LukeChannings/gesha/GOALS.markdown

 Power On
-Check predicted extraction temperature (derived from boiler temperature and group head temperature) IF extraction temperature
+Check predicted extraction temperature (derived from boiler temperature and grouphead temperature) IF extraction temperature